yegor256/thindeck/src/jekyll/_posts/2014/jun/2014-06-24-component-view.md

   repository manifests.

   3. Goes through `alive` list of hostnames and makes a decision which `hostname` needs more running containers.

->   @todo #239 How should we decide which hostname needs more containers?
->    I'm not sure how to do it.
-Should be a combination of factors,
->    including data from Meter.
-It's important to have at least three
+The Tank should try to keep a balance between good resource utilization and high performance.
+To achieve this goal, we should target a load percentage of 50 to 75%:
->    running containers for any repository.
+    * At the minimum, there should be at least three running containers for any repository.
+    * If the five minute load average of a given `hostname` exceeds 75%, Tank should start a new container for it.
+    * If the five minute load average of a given `hostname` falls below 50%, Tank should shut down one of the containers (picked randomly) that are allocated for it.

   4. Makes a decision about currently running Tanks.
 If we need more Tanks, their number should be increased by requesting more